Australian workplace culture

 Fairness

-You can expect to be treated fairly and consulted about issues that affect you.
+You can expect to be treated fairly and consulted about issues that affect you in any workplace in Australia.

 The Australia at Work study found that 78% of employees either agreed or strongly agreed that employees were treated fairly at their workplace.
 73% of employees either agreed or strongly agreed that managers consult employees about issues affecting staff.